AlamIftikar/image-test-app-2/README.md

-# Data URI Image Viewer (Single-File HTML)

-A self-contained, single-file HTML app that displays images embedded as base64 data URIs.
-The page is fully self-contained (no external dependencies) and ready to deploy.
-It includes features to download or copy the embedded data URIs and supports a light/dark theme toggle.

-## Summary
-This app renders images provided as base64 data URIs directly in the browser.
-It showcases two attachments included with the project:
-- sample.png (a 1x1 PNG, embedded as a data URI)
-- logo.svg (an SVG logo embedded as a data URI)

-Users can view both images, download them, or copy their data URIs to the clipboard.
-The interface is responsive, accessible, and includes a theme toggle.

-## Key Features
-- Self-contained single HTML file (index.html) with inline CSS and JavaScript
-- Display of two data URI images (sample.png and logo.svg)
-- Per-image actions: Copy Data URI and Download
-- Light/Dark theme toggle with persistent preference (localStorage)
-- Responsive, accessible UI with clear captions
-- No external dependencies required

-## Setup Instructions
-1. Save the provided content as index.html.
-2. Open index.html in any modern web browser (Chrome, Firefox, Edge, Safari).

-Optional:
-- To customize the data URIs, edit the values in the HTML where the images are defined.

-## Usage Instructions
-- The page loads with two embedded images displayed in a responsive grid.
-- For each image:
-  - Copy URI: Copies the base64 data URI to your clipboard.
-  - Download: Downloads the image using the embedded data URI.
-- Use the theme toggle in the header to switch between light and dark modes.
-The selected theme is saved to localStorage and persists across reloads.

-## Technical Details
-- HTML: A single HTML document (index.html) that includes all markup for the header, image gallery, and actions.
-- CSS: Inline CSS within a <style> tag.
-Implements a responsive grid, card-style containers, and a light/dark theme via data-theme attribute.
-- JavaScript: Inline script handling:
-  - Theme initialization and persistence
-  - Copy-to-clipboard functionality for data URIs
-  - Lightweight toast notifications for user feedback
-- Accessibility: Proper semantic elements (header, sections, figure/figcaption), alt text for images, ARIA attributes for controls, and a visually-hidden label for the theme toggle.

-## Deployment Info (GitHub Pages)
-- Create a new GitHub repository (e.g., data-uri-viewer).
-- Push this single index.html file to the repository (e.g., as main branch).
-- In GitHub, enable GitHub Pages from the repository settings, selecting the main branch / root as the source.
-- Access the site via https://<your-username>.github.io/<repository-name>/index.html

-## License
-MIT

-## Generated
-Date: 2025-10-16
+# Data URI Image Viewer - Round 2

+Project title
+- Data URI Image Viewer - Round 2

+Summary
+- A self-contained single-file HTML app that renders images embedded as base64 data URIs.
+It includes features to copy the embedded data URIs to the clipboard, download the images, and toggle between light and dark themes.
+In Round 2, a heading above the image gallery was added, images are laid out side-by-side with spacing, and a dark background theme option is emphasized.

+Key features
+- Heading above the gallery: “My Image Gallery”
+- Images laid out side-by-side with consistent spacing (responsive grid)
+- Light/dark theme toggle with persistent preference
+- Copy URI button to copy the embedded data URI to the clipboard
+- Download button for each image
+- Self-contained single-file HTML (no external dependencies)

+Setup instructions
+1. Create a new file named index.html.
+2. Copy and paste the entire HTML content from the updated code.
+3. Open index.html in a modern web browser.

+Usage instructions
+- Use the theme toggle in the header to switch between light and dark themes.
+The chosen theme is saved to localStorage and will persist on reloads.
+- In the gallery:
+  - Click “Copy URI” to copy the corresponding data URI to the clipboard.
+  - Click “Download” to save the embedded image to your device.

+Technical details
+- HTML/CSS/JS are all contained in a single HTML file.
+- Layout
+  - A responsive grid (.gallery) uses grid-template-columns: repeat(auto-fit, minmax(260px, 1fr)); to place images side-by-side with spacing.
+  - Each image is wrapped in a .card with a caption and toolbar containing action buttons.
+- Data URIs
+  - Images are embedded as base64 data URIs (PNG and SVG used in the sample gallery).
+- Theme
+  - CSS variables define light and dark themes.
+  - A toggle control updates a data-theme attribute on the documentElement and stores the preference in localStorage.
+- Interactions
+  - A toast notification shows success/failure messages for clipboard Copy actions.
+  - Copy to clipboard uses the Clipboard API with graceful fallback messaging.

+Changes made in Round 2
+- Added a visible heading above the image gallery: “My Image Gallery” (replacing the previous “Preview” heading).
+- Ensured images are displayed side-by-side with consistent spacing by leveraging a responsive grid layout (repeat(auto-fit, minmax(260px, 1fr)) with a 16px gap).
+- Clarified and stabilized the header by fixing a minor style property issue and reinforcing the dark background support via the existing theme system.
+- Retained all existing features (Copy URI, Download, theme persistence, and toast notifications) with improved layout context for the gallery.

+Deployment info (GitHub Pages)
+- This is a single-file app suitable for hosting on GitHub Pages.
+- Steps:
+  1. Create a repository (e.g., yourname/data-uri-image-viewer).
+  2. Add index.html with the updated contents.
+  3. Commit and push to the main branch (or gh-pages depending on your setup).
+  4. In the repository settings, enable GitHub Pages and select the branch (main) and root directory.
+  5. Access the site at https://<username>.github.io/<repository>/

+License
+- MIT License

+Notes
+- The gallery uses two embedded data URIs in this example:
+  - sample.png (1x1 PNG)
+  - logo.svg (blue circle)
+- You can replace or add more items by duplicating the .card blocks inside the gallery section and updating the data-uri attribute and image src accordingly.